siarheidudko/firebase-engine/README.md

 This API also returns the passwordSalt and passwordHash hashed by the Firebase Auth backend for password users if the user/service account used to generate the request OAuth access token has the firebaseauth.configs.getHashConfig permission.
 Otherwise the passwordHash and passwordSalt will not be set.
 [Open official firebase docs](https://firebase.google.com/docs/auth/admin/manage-users#password_hashes_of_listed_users)

+### NOTE
+The library is currently not stable.
+There are a number of problems interacting with firebase, validation on big data is often unsuccessful.
+The stable version will be released under release 1.0.0.

 ## LICENSE